-The national Network Genomic Medicine (nNGM) Lung Cancer constitutes a collaborative research alliance of the German Oncology Centers of Excellence funded by the German Cancer Aid (Deutsche Krebshilfe, DKH).
+The national Network Genomic Medicine (nNGM) Lung Cancer constitutes a collaborative research alliance of specialized centers funded by the German Cancer Aid (Deutsche Krebshilfe, DKH).

 The goal is to implement nationwide comprehensive molecular diagnostics and personalized therapy for patients with advanced lung cancer.
 A prototypic strategy for innovation transfer in oncology will be developed and realized with centralized molecular multiplex-diagnostics, consultation regarding the therapeutic consequences of molecular findings, clinical trial allocation, patient selection for off-label treatment and evaluation, while most of the patients will be treated close to home.
-Therefore, the establishment of regional networks by the Oncology Centers of Excellence (nNGM centers) and a structure for rapid innovation on personalized cancer care is of major importance for success.
+Therefore, the establishment of regional networks nNGM centers and a structure for rapid innovation on personalized cancer care is of major importance for success.

 Background and Aims of the nNGM